Cirm423/Pipelines/Hi-C/Readme.md

 Snakemake will store all the output files in a directory called results.
 The outputs are organized by steps in the pipeline and samples, so you will se folders like bwa, fastqc, etc; with sample folders within them.
 For example:

-    results/bwa/sample1/bwa_output_files
+    results/bwa/sample1_bwa_outputs

 In results, the qc folder will contain the files `multiqc_report_data` and `multiqc_report.html`, which includes fastqc and rseqc, along with the folder ATACseqQC, where all its plots are found.
 You can download these files and view in a browser.
 The file `report.html` will also be found in the root directory of the pipeline, in which you can find the rest of the QC and stats that are not included in multiqc.

-The peaks and related info will be in a folder called genrich (the peak caller program), and all the plots will be included in the pipeline report, which can be found in the root directory of the pipeline when the pipeline is done.
+In addition to the plots and qc that will be present in these files, the pipeline will provide you with 3 Hi-C matrices files:

+  - A FanC Hi-C file that can be used with FanC software to make plots.
+  - A Juicer Hi-C file with multiple resolutions that can be used with the juicebox software tools.
+  - A cooler Hi-C file that can be used with cooler and domaincaller.

 Additionally logs for each step will be stored in the logs folder.